How the performance management process affects both the workplace and virtual learning.

 - Nurture a high-performance culture.
 In many ways, a high-performing culture and a learning culture are one and the same.

 Performance reviews are critical to employee progression.
-There has been a proliferation of digital collaboration tools and employee evaluation methodologies in recent years.
+There has been a proliferation of digital collaboration tools (such as Slack) and employee evaluation methodologies in recent years.
 These solutions spark cross-functional communication, breaking down reinforced workplace norms, learned behaviors, and knowledge silos.

 Better project management leads to better performance management, as managers can more efficiently track individual employee performance against shared objectives.
 This enables managers to communicate consistently with their teams about performance, and identify areas for learning and growth.